blocktransfer/py-TAD3-horizon/README.md

 <div align="left">
   <h3>Contact</h3>

-  You can contact our development team at stellar@blocktransfer.io
+  You can reach our development team at stellar@blocktransfer.io

   For investor support, contact support@blocktransfer.io